-SVP, Government Relations and Public Policy
+SVP, Government Affairs and Public Policy, Americas

 Jeff Campbell is the Senior Vice President of Government Affairs and Public Policy at Cisco.
 He oversees government affairs activities for the Americas, Cisco’s largest geographic region, and leads Cisco’s policy agenda in the Western Hemisphere.
 In this role, Jeff is responsible for conferring with government and industry leaders to shape public policies that foster innovation and emerging digital technologies.